From bridging course to occupational therapy: Malia's journey

-That all changed when Malia discovered she was able to complete vocational education and training at Charles Darwin University, helping her meet the entry requirements for a Bachelor’s degree in health science and, subsequently, a Master’s of Occupational Therapy.
+That all changed when Malia discovered she was able to complete a TAFE qualification at Charles Darwin University, helping her meet the entry requirements for a Bachelor’s degree in health science and, subsequently, a Master’s of Occupational Therapy.

 "My health degree at CDU has allowed me to study units that resonate with me and learn the skills that I need to put into practice as an occupational therapist.

 "The degree’s definitely given me confidence that I’m on the right pathway for a successful career in health," she says.